Tara Lipinski: Pre-Olympic season

 Coming into the 1997–98 Champions Series Final, Lipinski was tied for fourth place in the Series standings with Russia's Maria Butyrskaya.
 She won the competition, skating her first clean program of the season.
 Kwan, although she was eligible, withdrew from the Finals due to injuries.
-Mike Penner from the L.A.
-Times reported that both Lipinski and Callaghan were concerned about what they considered unfair treatment by the judges at the Champion Series that season, who gave Lipinski lower technical marks than the previous season, as low as 5.3, for an incorrectly performed Lutz.
+Mike Penner from the Los Angeles Times reported that both Lipinski and Callaghan were concerned about what they considered unfair treatment by the judges at the Champion Series that season, who gave Lipinski lower technical marks than the previous season, as low as 5.3, for an incorrectly performed Lutz.
 According to Penner, the judges told Callaghan that Lipinski regularly performed her Lutz jumps from the inside edge of her blade instead of from the correct outside edge, something skaters used to call a "flutz".
 (Note: See Kestnbaum, p.
 159, for a more detailed explanation of Lipinski's execution of the Lutz.)
 Lipinski and Callaghan disputed the judges' marks for her jumps, stating that she had performed them the same way the previous season, when she won both the Worlds and U.S. Nationals.
 Lipinski's lower marks were subject of several articles in major U.S. newspapers.
-According to reporter Nancy Armour of The Spokesman-Review, Lipinski showed her best performance of the season at the Finals with a well-executed triple Lutz.
+According to reporter Nancy Armour of The Associated Press, Lipinski showed her best performance of the season at the Finals with a well-executed triple Lutz.

 At the 1998 U.S. Championships, Lipinski came in second behind Kwan.
 In her short program, Lipinski fell on a triple flip attempt, which she called "the lowest point" of her career.
 She recovered enough from her short program to climb from fourth place to second overall.
 She would have had to win the free skate and Kwan to come in third place or lower for Lipinski to win the championship.
 Lipinski performed her free skate program with seven triple jumps, including her trademark triple loop-triple loop and a difficult triple toe loop-half loop-triple Salchow combination.
 The judges awarded her all 5.8s and 5.9s, except for a pair of 5.7s for presentation.
 (Note: In 2018, the name of the half loop jump was changed to "Euler" by the International Skating Union.)